 Transition Planning: Freshman Year

-Academic Year Checklist
+Academic Year Checklist for Students

 - When selecting electives, be willing to try new courses and expand your skill set.

 - Engage in community service opportunities both on campus and in your home community.

 - Participate in career exploration during Saturday School and Career Day.

 - Take an Interest Inventory to explore possible career goals.
 This is given during Saturday School in the fall.

 - Develop a working résumé.
 Make sure to include activities, awards, and honors.

 - Meet with your Academic Advisor to review year, evaluate your goals, and plan courses for the upcoming year.